Swiss probe UBS over alleged Malaysia money-laundering

-ZURICH Swiss prosecutors have opened a criminal money laundering probe into UBS UBSN.VX after an environmental campaign group filed a complaint accusing it of links to the proceeds of alleged illegal logging in Malaysia.
+ZURICH Aug 31 Swiss prosecutors have opened a criminal money laundering probe into UBS after an environmental campaign group filed a complaint accusing it of links to the proceeds of alleged illegal logging in Malaysia.

 The investigation could be a new embarrassment for the Swiss bank, fined for helping clients dodge U.S. taxes in 2009 and facing similar accusations - which it denies - in Germany.
 It comes as Switzerland is trying to clean up its image as a haven for ill-gotten gains.